Cnturion/Site-To-Site-VPN/Phase 6: Configure StrongSwan Server.md

 			;;
 	esac

-Step3: Make the following configuration under add_route() line
+Step 3: Make the following configuration under add_route() line

 	Change it from: